-If the U.S. affiliate operates in more than one state, then select the state where the greatest number of employees was based at the end of the fiscal year ending in 2020.
+If the U.S. affiliate operates in more than one state, then select the state where the greatest number of employees was based at the end of the fiscal year ending in 2019.
 If there were no employees and no physical location, then select the state of incorporation.

-5 riod - Reporting period instructions are found in instruction 5 on page 14.
-If there was iscal year, review instruction 5.b. on page 14.
-1007 Month 1 Day Year This l J.S. affili ate's fiscal year ended in calendar year 2020 on Exam nple - I the fiscal reporting year ended on March 31, report for the 12-month period ended March 31, 2020 0.
-NOTE - Affiliates with a fiscal year that ended within the first week of January 2021 are considered to have a 2020 fiscal year and should report December 31, 2020 as their 2020 fiscal year end.
-6 he U.S. I 2020? ousiness enterprise become a U.S. affiliate during its fiscal year that ended in calendar Month Day Year 1008 1 1 Yes If "Yes" - Enter the date the U.S. business enterprise became a U.S. affiliate and see instruction 6 on page 14 to determine how to report for the first time 1009 Day rear 1; 2 No cover ing a ful S. business enterprise existing before fiscal year 2020 that became a U.S. affiliate in fiscal year 12 months of operations.
-All U.S. business enterprises that become a new affiliate are also read copies of survey forms can be found at www.bea.gov/be13 . • 7 on vo ting inte s enterprises fully consolidated in this report - U.S. business enterprises that are more the rest should be fully consolidated in this report, except as noted in the consolidation rules startic. on page 13 for aggregated reporting rules.
+5 a change in fiscal year , review instruction 5.b. on page 14.
+If there was 1007 Month 1 Day Year This U.S. affiliate's fiscal year ended in calendar year 2019 on Example - If the fiscal reporting year ended on March 31, report for the 12-month period ended March 31 , 2019 9.
+NOTE - Affiliates with a fiscal year that ended within the first week of January 2020 are considered to have and should report December 31, 2019 as their 2019 fiscal year end.
+119 fiscal year min 6 Did the U.S. business enterprise become a U.S. affiliate during its fiscal year that ended in calendar year 2019? - A Month Day Year 1008 1 Yes If "Yes" - Enter the date the U.S. business enterprise became a U.S. affiliate and see instruction 6 on page 14 to determine how to report for the first time 1009 d. real 12 No 16, NOTE - A U.S. business enterprise existing before fiscal year 2019 that became a U.S. affiliate in fiscal year covering a full 12 months of operations.
+All U.S. business enterprises that become a new affiliate are also r information and copies of survey forms can be found at www.bea.gov/be13 .
+7 U.S. business enterprises fully consolidated in this report - U.S. business enterprises that are more the on voting interest should be fully consolidated in this report, except as noted in the consolidation rules start instruction I.C. on page 13 for aggregated reporting rules.
 Enter the number of U.S. business enterprises consolidated in this report in the box below.
-Hereinafter they are considered to be one U.S. affiliate.
+Hereinafter they U.S. affiliate.
 If the report is for a single U.S. business enterprise, enter "1" in the box below.
-Exclude from the consolidation all foreign business enterprises or operations owned by this U.S. affiliate.
-1012 1 If the number is greater than one, complete Supplement A on page 8.
-NOTA II 8 NOT fully consolidated - See instruction 8 starting on page 14.
-S. affiliates in which this U.S. affiliate has an ownership interest, that are NOT fully consolidate d in t his renor t 1 If number is not zero, complete Supplement B on page 9. u 111 ti illo ropor The U.S. affiliate named on page 1 must include data for unconsolidated U.S. affiliates on an equity basis or, if less than 20 percent owned, in accordance with FASB ASC 320 (formerly FAS 115) or the cost method of accounting.
-The U.S. affiliate named on page 1 also must notify the unconsolidated U.S. affiliates of their obligation to file a BE-15 in their own names (see page 12 to determine the appropriate form for these affiliates to file).
+Exclude from business enterprises or operations owned by this U.S. affiliate. ~ If the number is greater than one, complete Supplement A on page 8.
+8 U.S. affiliates NOT fully consolidated - See instruction 8 starting on page 14.
+40 Number of U.S. affiliates in which this U.S. affiliate has an ownership interest, that are NOT fully consolidate ed in t nis repor t. , 0 If number is not zero, complete Supplement B on page 9.
+The U.S. affiliate named on page 1 must include data for unconsolidated U.S. affiliates on ar 20 percent owned, in accordance with FASB ASC 320 (formerly FAS 115) or the cost metho affiliate named on page 1 also must notify the unconsolidated U.S. affiliates of their obligation names (see page 12 to determine the appropriate form for these affiliates to file). d of a ccounting g.
+The U. .S.